integrativebioinformatics/scNotebooks/README.md

 [Versão em Português](Cadernos_PT_BR/Modulo01_IntroduçaoNotebooks_e_BancosdeDados.ipynb)

-## Module 02 - INTRODUCTION TO R AND DATA VISUALIZATION WITH ggplot2
+## Module 02 - Introduction to R and Data Visualization with ggplot2
 This module introduces the R programming language, widely used in data science and bioinformatics for statistical analysis and data manipulation.
 Learners will explore the R environment, basic syntax, and core data structures such as vectors and data frames.
 The module also presents the ggplot2 package, a powerful tool for creating elegant and customizable visualizations using the grammar of graphics.
 Through hands-on exercises, users will practice writing R code, creating plots, and interpreting biological data, building a strong foundation for future analytical tasks.

 [English version](Notebooks_EN/Module02_IntroductionToR.ipynb)